frediff/Prod-Dev/README.md

 persons of different height (if you see the slanted rods in the model you will observe that the rods slide into one another, much the same way as you see a selfie stick expand).
 Thus the mower has a compact design with amazing expandability.
-The handle can also be titlted by the user depending on his/her choice.
+The handle can also be tilted by the user depending on his/her choice.

 > <b><ins>Wheels</ins>:</b> The wheels have small inward concave depressions along their circumference.
 This is specifically designed to make motion on a rough ground smooth by circumventing solid objects